-The board delegates to the president the responsibility to develop and administer procedures necessary to the operation of the college.
-These procedures may be reviewed with the president at any regular board meeting.
+The College Board of Education delegates to the college president/chief executive officer the responsibility to develop and administer procedures necessary to the operation of the college.
+These procedures may be reviewed with the college president/chief executive officer at any regular board meeting.

-June 26, 1991 Adopted Board of Education February 23, 2005; February 15, 2006 Revised
+June 26, 1991 Adopted Board of Education February 23, 2005; February 15, 2006; July 15, 2009 Revised